Paula Rego, Secrets & Stories: Plot

-Life in London, alone, in her teens, a foreigner and woman competing in another male-dominated and often misogynistic environment was tough for the shy Rego.
-But perhaps as a reaction to her repressive upbringing she gave herself completely to Victor Willing.
-She became pregnant several times and knew that if she had a baby Victor would leave her and she would have to return to Portugal to lead a disgraced life as a single mother and never become an artist.
+In London she was alone, in her teens, a foreigner, and a woman competing in another male-dominated and often misogynistic environment which was extremely intimidating for the shy Rego.
+Nonetheless, perhaps as a reaction to her repressive upbringing, she gave herself completely to Victor Willing.
+She became pregnant several times and knew that if she had a baby, Victor would leave her and she would have to return to Portugal to lead a disgraced life as a single mother and could never become an artist.
 Desperate, she sought a back-street abortion.
 This experience as a young 18-year-old profoundly affected her.

 In 1998, when Portugal held a referendum to allow abortion, not enough people voted – not enough Portuguese women in particular – so the referendum was ruled null and void and abortion remained illegal.
 Rego was so incensed by the cowardice and hypocrisy of women that she was moved to paint a series of pictures of back-street abortions.
 These are among some of Rego's most powerful pictures – young schoolgirls recovering from makeshift operations by sometimes sadistic amateur abortionists.

-Rego recalled a cousin of hers who performed an abortion on his girlfriend and ended up killing her, so he dumped her in the sea and her bloated body was washed up on the beach.
-Everyone knew what had happened but no one did anything about it.
+Rego recalled a cousin who performed an abortion on his girlfriend and ended up killing her, so he dumped her body in the sea.
+Later on, her bloated body washed up on the beach.
+Everyone knew what had happened, but no one did anything about it.
 "It was normal to treat women in this way", Paula says sadly.

 Rego's abortion pictures were shown before the second referendum and, as President Jorge Sampaio explains, they made all the difference.
 This time women did vote, in droves, and abortion was legalised.

 Returning to that difficult time in the 1950s, Rego told how, when she became pregnant again at 19, she decided that this time she would keep the baby, whatever the cost.
-Sure enough Victor told her that he was going back to his wife.
-Fearful that she would be treated badly, patronised and looked down on, Paula settled back in Portugal preparing herself for a life as an outcast.
+Sure enough, Victor told her that he was going back to his wife.
+Fearful that she would be treated badly, patronised, and looked down on, Paula settled back in Portugal preparing herself for a life as an outcast.

-To her surprise, Willing wrote to her father and told him that he missed her.
+To her surprise, Willing wrote to her father and told him that she missed him.
 He was invited to live in Portugal and they were given Paula's grandparents house in the fishing village of Ericeira to live in.
 Paula recalls this as one of the happiest periods in her life.
-They married and had two more children, and her work exploded with renewed vibrancy and power.
+She and Willing married and had two more children, and her work exploded with renewed vibrancy and power.

-But Willing continued seeing other women, and fearful that he might leave again, Paula started doing the same.
-Infused throughout this period is Paula's sense of dread, awkwardness and fear – themes which continuously appear and reappear in her work.
+Nevertheless, Willing continued seeing other women, and fearful that he might leave again, Paula started doing the same.
+Infused throughout this period is Paula's sense of dread, embarrassment, and fear – themes which continuously appear and reappear in her work.